Governance and Ethics

 - Allow employees to report ethical issues without retaliation

 We update the Code whenever needed due to new laws or regulations in areas ranging from bribery to marketing.
 In recent years we also revised how we define discrimination in line with corporate best practice.
-In 2014, we revised the Code and translated the new version into 15 languages.
-In 2015, we rolled out classroom employee training on the updated Code across the globe in addition to our standard online training.

 You can read our Code of Conduct in full here.